openhwgroup/cvw/wally-pipelined/src/cache/dcache_ptw_interaction_README.txt

 until it finds a leaf or in this case a fault.
 The fault is deteched and the Dcaches switches back to normal mode.

 Type 5a is a Type 4a with a current memory operation.
-The Dcache first switches to walker mode
+The Dcache first switches to walker mode.

 Other traps.
 A new problem has emerged.
 What happens when an interrupt occurs during a page table walk?